stac-extensions/mlm/README.md

 Specifically, this extension records the following information to make ML models searchable and reusable:
 1. Sensor band specifications
-1. Model input transforms including rescale and normalization
+1. Model input transforms including resize and normalization
 1. Model output shape, data type, and its semantic interpretation
 1. An optional, flexible description of the runtime environment to be able to run the model
 1. Scientific references